nfagerlund/dw-dev-vagrant/README.md

         - create dir `/etc/resolver` if it doesn't exist.
         - create file `/etc/resolver/test`, contents `nameserver 127.0.0.1`.
 Now host mac will hit dnsmasq for `.test` domains.
         - I was worried this would be hell because mojave, but no, I just forgot my fuckin sudo! we're golden!!

+puppet code is a mess:

+- meh.
+- well, theoretically:
+    - get stuff out into classes, but not too many
+        - make so you could split out the mysql stuff maybe
+    - unvendor all those modules and use r10k (like I guess, but also kind of why)
+    - extract all the variables into hiera data for the class params
+    - make the vagrantfile get its hostname out of the hiera yaml too (don't bother being clever or well-groomed, just use one global hierarchy level and slurp the yaml directly)
+        - doesn't seem to be much other config that the vagrantfile needs? maybe if I got dnsmasq automation working.

 ## Stuff where I just got no fuckin clue